13 Top-Rated Attractions & Things to Do in Billings, MT

 Zimmerman Park is a popular after-work escape on the northwest side of town, offering an easy way to catch a view atop the Rimrocks.
 Alongside casual observation, Zimmerman Park is also a popular place to go mountain biking and trail running.
 Bolted climbing routes also entice rock climbers to the area.

-Constructed in 1903 and now on the National Register of Historic Places, the Moss Mansion was built for the entrepreneur Preston Boyd Moss and his family.
-It's now a symbol of early history and development in Billings, and the interior and many of the original furnishings and decorations of the home have been well-preserved.
+The Moss Mansion was built for the entrepreneur Preston Boyd Moss and his family.
+It was constructed in 1903 and is now on the National Register of Historic Places.
+It's also a symbol of early history and development in Billings, and the interior and many of the original furnishings and decorations of the home have been well-preserved.

 Self-guided and docent-led tours of the mansion are available throughout the year.
 Tours are only available in winter by appointment.
 The museum also hosts several celebrations, including the SpringFest artisans fair and Haunted Moss in autumn.
-Check the official website for a full calendar of events.
+The mansion's calendar of events typically has something every week throughout the summer and shoulder seasons.

 Address: 914 Division Street, Billings, Montana

-Accredited by the Association of Zoos & Aquariums, the non-profit ZooMontana is a unique facility.
+The non-profit ZooMontana is accredited by the Association of Zoos & Aquariums.
 It's not a typical zoo experience at ZooMontana, which exclusively features natural habitats and animals adapted to the region.
 Its menagerie includes grizzly bears, gray wolves, and great horned owls.

 Many of the animals at ZooMontana were no longer fit to live in the wild and have been given a second chance at this zoo.
 And the facility's mantra has an emphasis on quality, not quantity when it comes to animal care.
 Natural barriers, including ravines and cliffs instead of cages and concrete walls, add to the wildlife habitat feel of ZooMontana.